 Mechanical Engineering Five-Year Dual Degree Bachelor and Master of Science Program

 This concentrated program prepares students for constantly evolving needs for innovation in engineering design and development, across all technological and economic sectors.
 Graduates of the program will be awarded a BS and an MS in Mechanical Engineering.
-The undergraduate degree, BSME, will maintain its ABET accreditation.
+The undergraduate degree, BSME, will maintain its accreditation by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
 Students follow the standard undergraduate curriculum for the first three years, and then complete the BS degree requirements during their fourth year while taking graduate courses.
 During the fifth year the students take an additional eight courses to complete their MS degree.
 Graduates of the program will have mastered the knowledge and tools they need to create the next generation of Mechanical Engineering solutions to technological and societal problems.

 |Requirements for BS in Mechanical Engineering 1||134|